tjadams/Coding-Problems/dsalgo/README.md

 - Cycle: Path with no repeated vertices except that the last vertex equals the first
 - Connected graph: all vertices are connected by some path
 - Walk: a sequence of alternating vertices and edges beginning and ending with vertices.
+- Dense graph: A graph that has many edges
+- Sparse graph: A graph that has few edges
 #### How they work
 Note that the magnitude symbol on a V means number of vertices in the graph and on a E means the number of edges in the graph.
 ##### Adjacency list